iSpy Software User Guide

 If for some reason you can’t use the installer from the download page (eg: no internet on the target device) then you can install AgentDVR on Windows offline instead.
 Note that the computer you install Agent DVR on will need to have network hardware installed and active for it to be able to start the server.
 Follow these steps:

-Get the download location by calling the API: Download Location (Windows).
+Get the latest download location by calling the API: Download Location (Windows).
 Copy the link in the response and paste it into the browser URL bar to download it (the link is the text starting with https://)

 Download the zip file (the download link in the response starts with https://…)